Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Plant a garden with your kiddos!

-- Get your science on at the Science Center of Iowa.
+- Geek out at the Science Center of Iowa.
+The Lego exhibit is always a favorite!

 - Hold a family meeting and come up with some summer family goals.